-So what is the bottom line?
-Which of the two cameras – the Panasonic LX100 or the Sony RX100 IV – has the upper hand?
+So what conclusions can be drawn?
+Is the Panasonic LX100 better than the Sony RX100 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 2359k dots).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.70x vs 0.22x).

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.7 vs f/1.8).